American vs Korean Red Ginseng: Benefits, Usage and Differences

 Originating from North America, American ginseng (Panax quinquefolius) is cooling in nature and used as a Yin tonic in TCM.
 It can help restore the body’s Yin-Yang balance by alleviating conditions associated with excessive internal heat or dryness.
 These conditions might manifest as symptoms like persistent thirst, irritability, or feelings of warmth in the body.

-Benefits of American ginseng
+Benefits of American Ginseng

 • Stimulates the immune system